Flat tire: Bicycles

 Thin-walled tires, especially those used in road racing bicycles, are particularly susceptible to puncture by road debris, such as thorns, and small pieces of glass that would not affect tires with more substantial tread.
 The equipment needed to repair or replace a bicycle inner tube is comparatively minimal, and frequently carried by cyclists.

 On the road, the easiest approach to dealing with a flat tire, should a spare inner tube be available, is to replace the tube.
-The wheel is removed, the tire levered from the rim and inspected for causes of damage, and the inner tube replaced and wheel inflated.
-Re-inflation can be carried out by the use of a frame mounted pump or a cartridge inflator.
+The wheel is removed, the tire levered from the rim and inspected for causes of damage.
+If a nail or thorn is found, it must be removed.
+Then the inner tube is replaced and the wheel inflated.
+Re-inflation can be carried out by the use of a frame mounted pump, mini pump or a cartridge inflator.
 The cartridge is generally a single use item only while the pump can be used to inflate many flat tires.
 The inner tube may then be repaired at a later date.